jillesvangurp/kt-search/README.md

 ## History of the project

 Before kt-search, I actually built various Java http clients for older versions of Elasticsearch.
 So, this project builds on 10 years of using and working with Elasticsearch.
 At Inbot, we used our in house client for several years with Elasticsearch 1.x.
-I actually built an open source client for version 2.0 but we never upgraded to that version as version 5 was released and broke compatibility.
+I actually built an open source client for version 2.0, but we never upgraded to that version as version 5 was released and broke compatibility.
 Later, I wrote another client on a customer project for version 5.0.
 This was before the Elastic's RestHighLevel client was finalized.
 Finally, Kt-search is  a full rewrite of my [es-kotlin-client](https://github.com/jillesvangurp/es-kotlin-client) project, which I have maintained and used in various projects for the last three years.
 It has a modestly large group of users.

-The rewrite in `kt-search` 2.0 was necessitated by the deprecation of Elastic's RestHighLevelClient and the Opensearch fork of Elasticsearc created by Amazon.
+The rewrite in `kt-search` 2.0 was necessitated by the deprecation of Elastic's RestHighLevelClient and the Opensearch fork of Elasticsearch created by Amazon.
 One of the things they forked is this deprecated client.
 Except of course they changed all the package names, which makes supporting both impossible.

 However, Elasticsearch and Opensearch still share the same REST API with only very minor variations mostly related to advanced features.
 For most common uses they are identical products.